JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CArcSec"></a>CArcSec / CASec

-Returns the complex arcsecant of this complex number.
+Returns the complex arcsecant of a complex number.

 ```
 FUNCTION CArcSec (BYREF value AS _complex) AS _complex